shina-blueprint/tri/README.md

 ## Overview

-This Go module provides four functions that serve as alternatives to the ternary operator.
+This Go module provides some functions that serve as alternatives to the ternary operator.

-Each function evaluates a condition and returns one of two values or executes an argument-less function (for deferred execution).
+Each function evaluates a condition and, based on the result, performs one of several actions.
+It can return one of two values, execute an argument-less function for deferred execution, or execute a function that can potentially return an error.

 ## Installation